• Fall

 • Once the white chocolate is melted, mix in the pumpkin puree, pumpkin spice, cinnamon, vanilla extract, and salt.

 • Pour the fudge into the prepared pan and chill in the refrigerator for at least 4 hours (for best results, let it chill overnight).
-Then cut the fudge into squares (I cut mine into 36 1-inch squares).
+Then cut the fudge into squares (I cut mine into 36 1-inch pieces).

 • Keep any leftover pieces of fudge in an airtight container in the refrigerator for up to 3 weeks.